Woman looking at spam comments from her Showit website and WordPress blog

 Hold on.
 What’s a damn plugin?

-Think of it like an app for your site that does a specific job, like blocking spam (yay!), adding forms, selling products, etc.
+Think of it like an app for your site that does a specific job, like blocking spam (yay!), adding forms, selling products, etc. There’s loads of plugins out there, and they all have different purposes.

 If you don’t already have an advanced blog, you’ll need to contact Showit to upgrade your account.
 This will increase your subscription by an extra $10/month.
-Just contact support in the Showit app to upgrade.
-The advanced plan also requires updating your DNS settings, and Showit support will need to transfer your site to a new server.
-So that’s something to consider before continuing on.
+To upgrade, contact support in the Showit app.

 Akismet Anti-Spam

-Akismet is a great plugin just to target blog comments.
-Here’s what it does:
+Akismet is a great plugin that soley targets spam blog comments.

 • Filters spam comments and form submissions automatically